grimme-lab/xtb_docs/source/gfnff.rst

   > xtb --gfnff <geometry> [options]

 Thus, the usage is in line with its semiempirical QM siblings and (almost) the same options are available.
 Only the request of electronic structure properties will be ignored, since those are not available at the force-field level of theory.
+With GFN-FF you can perform single point calculations, geometry optimizations, frequency calculations and molecular dynamics simulations, just to mention the most prominent run types.

 GFN-FF specific settings
 ============================

 ``xtb`` is a semiempirical extended tight-binding program package and its default values are chosen to yield robust and accurate results for all GFN-xTB methods.
 GFN-FF represents the first non-electronic variant and thus it should come as no surprise, that some of the default values do not work with a generic force-field.
-In the following all deviations are discussed.
+Settings that deviate from the defaults are discussed below.

 Parallelisation
 -------------------

-The ``xtb`` program uses OMP parallelisation, to calculate larger systems an appropriate OMP stacksize must be provided.
+The ``xtb`` program uses OMP parallelisation.
+To calculate larger systems an appropriate OMP stacksize must be provided.
 Since the system size may easily exceed 5000 atoms in force-field calculations, a large number should be chosen.
 Otherwise you may encounter a segmentation fault.
 For 5000 atoms you may choose:

 .. code:: bash